adriannier/tunnel/README.md

 UsePAM no
 GatewayPorts yes
 ```
 - The option `GatewayPorts yes` is particularly important

+## Development notes

+- When running the tunnel script from your editor, you can prepare a settings file at the path ~/Library/Application Support/Tunnel/Settings/testing.applescript for testing purposes